greys-tools/twitch-overlay/README.md

 # Self Hosting
 ## REPL.IT
 If you'd like to use Repl.it for hosting, you can fork [this repl](https://replit.com/@GreyHimmel/twitch-alerts), create and populate the required env variables, and then you're good to go!
+You'll probably want to use [uptime robot](https://uptimerobot.com/) to keep your repl alive

 ## VPS
 ### Requirements